McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/mermaid.en.md

 title = "Mermaid"
 +++

-With the [Mermaid](https://mermaidjs.github.io/) library and shortcode, you can  generate diagrams and flowcharts from text, in a similar manner as Markdown.
+The `mermaid` shortcode generates diagrams and flowcharts from text, in a similar manner as Markdown using the [Mermaid](https://mermaidjs.github.io/) library.

 {{< mermaid >}}
 graph LR;